 Some of our other favorite candy to make include peppermint white chocolate fudge, walnut fudge, and easy holiday fudge.

 My mom was more of a candy maker than a cookie baker at the holidays.
 She made her mother’s caramels, her famous Rocky Road fudge and always Divinity.
 I’ve never been able to get her Divinity recipe to work for me!

 A lot of people are afraid to make candy but really, as long as you have a good candy thermometer candy is easy.
-Both my mother and mother in law are fudge makers and my good friend April taught me how to make caramels and fondant so I have had some good teachers.
+Both my mother and mother in law are fudge makers and my good friend April taught me how to make fondant so I have had some good teachers.

 In addition to a candy thermometer you want a nice heavy pan.
 An old pressure cooker works great.
 Melt the butter in the pan along with the sugar and a bit of salt.
 Cook it over medium heat.
 You don’t want it to cook too fast.
 Bring it to a boil and then cook until it reaches 285 degrees.
 Stir it occasionally.
 It will become a dark amber color.

 While the toffee is cooking line a cookie sheet with foil and spray it with baking spray or you can line it with parchment paper.

-Then sprinkle with 1 cup of crushed candy canes or peppermint candies.
+Sprinkle with 1 cup of crushed candy canes or peppermint candies.

 1. Use a wooden spoon to stir.
 A metal spoon can change the temperature

 2. Heat your candy slowly.
 If you heat up the mixture too fast your butter may separate.
 If this begins to happen continue to stir and lower the temperature.
 Candy takes patience.